 Employees are protected from sexual and racial harassment in the workplace under the Employment Relations Act 2000 and the Human Rights Act 1993.

-What to do if you've been harassed at your workplace
+What to do if you've been harassed

-These types of harassment are covered by both the Employment Relations Act 2000 and the Human Rights Act 1993.
+Sexual and racial harassment are covered by both the Employment Relations Act 2000 and the Human Rights Act 1993.
 If a person can’t resolve the problem with their employer they have a choice as to which way they go to take it further (they can’t do both).

 If the person wants to raise a personal grievance under the Employment Relations Act 2000, they have 90 days to raise it.

 If they want to complain under the Human Rights Act 1993, they have 12 months after the incident to make their complaint to the Human Rights Commission.

 Human Rights Commission (external link) website has more information.

 An employee is sexually harassed if their employer (or a representative of their employer):

 - asks the employee for sex, sexual contact or other sexual activity, with a: